putneydm/david_site_jekyll/test/_posts/2020/January/2020-01-12-squad-a-star-wars-story.markdown

 If the creatures were in league with the Rebels, they certainly were not acting like it.
 No one had been in to question him.
 No typical Rebel procedures.
 No threats.
 Nothing.
 No, this felt like something else.
 Exactly what, though …

 He had no idea exactly what the creatures even were.
-The pre-mission briefing had mentioned something of them them in passing.
+The pre-mission briefing had mentioned something of them in passing.
 Troopers on patrol had seen creatures about a meter tall, covered in fur.
 The first reports were even laughed off as paranoid hallucinations.
 “You’ve been on this shithole planet too long.
 You’re seeing tiny Wookiees.”
 But a few days ago, one had wandered a bit too close to the shield generator facility.
 A barrage of fire by three squads of the Empire’s most elite stormtroopers failed to bring it down.

 The Empire’s official assessment was that whatever the creatures were, they seemed to avoid any kind of contact.
 They were highly primitive and offered no signs of advanced intelligence.
-They were of course subject to the Empire, but not at all worth contacting, let alone conquering.
+They were of course subject to the Empire, but not at all worth contacting, let alone conquering in person.
 The Empire was certainly correct on that count, the lieutenant thought.
 His contempt at being captured by such a useless foe only grew at the thought.

 The lieutenant had long since stopped struggling with his bonds.
 The stout rope was wrapped and tied around his arms and ankles tightly.
 As his eyes began to better adjust to the darkness, he got a more detailed idea of the room.
 It was filled with storage vessels, boxes and bags.
 Carefully tied dried plants were stacked.
 His pole stretched from one stack of boxes to the other.